-The microfinance institution commits to implement the Code within 18 months of signing-up, based on the results of the self-assessment and the gaps in compliance identified (36 months in the case of Greenfield microfinance institutions, which have been operating for less than three years).
+The microfinance institution commits to implement the Code within 18 months of signing up, based on the results of the self-assessment and the gaps in compliance identified (36 months in the case of greenfield microfinance institutions, which have been operating for less than three years).

 Step 4 - Evaluation process

 Once the implementation period is over, the microfinance institution may decide to go for the step evaluation.
-If so, it shall submit the self-assessment and progress report to MFR, which performs a Code evaluation, aimed at evaluating how well the institution complies with all relevant clauses of the Code.
+If so, it submits the self-assessment and progress report to MFR, which performs a Code evaluation, aimed at evaluating how well the institution complies with all relevant clauses of the Code.
 Please contact our service provider MFR for the external evaluation.